Skip to main content

 To become a Registered Pool Operator, you must:

-• Successfully complete a Certified Pool Operator (CPO) training course and pass an examination approved by the Utah Department of Health (see below).
+• Successfully complete a Certified Pool Operator (CPO) training course and pass an examination approved by the Utah Department of Health and Human Services (see below).

 • Pay the $25 application fee.